flyingyizi/embedded-fonts/readme.md

 althrough [embedded-graphics](https://github.com/embedded-graphics/embedded-graphics) defaultly support mono fonts. but is it not enough for other language, e.g. chinese, kerea, japan and so on.

-This project includes a small tool convert-bdf to split(optional) and convert the BDF file format into the internal data structure for text render by the [embedded-graphics](https://github.com/embedded-graphics/embedded-graphics) library. this work is based on  [embedded-graphic BDF utils](https://github.com/embedded-graphics/bdf).
+This project includes a small tool convert-bdf to split(optional) and convert the BDF file format into the internal data structure for text render by the [embedded-graphics](https://github.com/embedded-graphics/embedded-graphics) library. this work is based on  [embedded-graphic BDF utils](https://github.com/embedded-graphics/bdf). attention: below section also describe how to convert ttf/pcf to bdf.

+With this crate, you can only import the required glyphs into your project.
+For example, only 35 characters "中国欢迎China welcomes日本へようこそWelcome to Japan북한 환영Welcome North Korea" are introduced, which is very meaningful in MCUs with limited space, such as avr.

 convert-bdf result is rust code, the result can be merge to you rust crate to display text. usage please refer the examples.